 Texas auto insurance FAQs

-Do you need insurance to change your car title in Texas?
+Do I need insurance to change your car title in Texas?

 Yes.
 Because car insurance is legally required in Texas, you will need insurance to get a title change.